-5 l it, and have asked any clarifying quest

-agree to maintain confidentiality and u nderstand the consequences of not doin ig so.
+I have read this agreement, understand it, and have asked any clarifying questions necessary.
+Based on the agree to maintain confidentiality and understand the consequences of not doing so.
 Signature: Printed Name: Date:

 MATERIAL SUPPORT OF ACA: TIME, TREASURE, AND TALENT